 - This drink is also great served on the rocks in an old-fashioned glass.

 - You can make it taller by topping it with ginger ale or another lightly flavored soda.

 - If you're going to use cherry vodka, it might be a little tarter than black cherry.
 In this case, add a little more grenadine to sweeten it up.

-- A black cherry rum, like that from Cruzan, is also a great substitute for the vodka.
+- A black cherry rum is also a great substitute for the vodka.

 Like most fruity vodka martinis, the black cherry breeze is a pretty strong drink.
 That's easy to forget when you're enjoying the sweet taste, but this cocktail mixes up to 27 percent ABV (54 proof).
 One too many and you're looking at a drunken night and the potential for a nasty hangover in the morning.